Construction Services Senior Technician

 - Knowledge of machines and tools, including their uses, repair and maintenance

-- Advanced skill in operating various types of heavy equipment such as backhoes, track hoes, loaders, and skid steer equipment
+- Advanced skills in operating various types of heavy equipment such as backhoes, track hoes, loaders, and skid steer equipment

 - Ability to work in extreme outdoor environments for extended periods of time while performing moderate to heavy work